YogithR/Food-Calorie-Tracker/README.md

 ## 🌐 Deployment
 This project is deployed using Streamlit Community Cloud:
-1. Push the project to GitHub
+- Push the project to GitHub
-2.Log in to Streamlit Community Cloud
+- Log in to Streamlit Community Cloud
-3.Click New App
+- Click New App
-4.Select the GitHub repository and branch
+- Select the GitHub repository and branch
-   Set app.py as the main file
+- Set app.py as the main file
-6.Deploy and share the generated public URL
+- Deploy and share the generated public URL

 ---

-⚠️ Known Limitations
+##⚠️ Known Limitations

 - Food-101 dataset does not cover all real-world or regional dishes
 - Portion size is user-entered (not estimated from the image)